Submissions

 14. Manuscripts must be double-spaced in 12-point Times New Roman font.

-15. Authors are invited to submit their work through the website; email submissions are also welcome.
+15. Authors are invited to submit their work through the website; email submissions to the Managing Editor, gregproc@yorku.ca, are also welcome.

 Peer Review Process